Before this past April, I had never lived alone.

 I’m trying to shake it, but I feel a bit selfish all the time because everything I do now is for me.
 I share it with nobody on a consistent basis, so most of what I buy, cook, or create is just mine.
 It feels so contrary to my core nature that for a long time I just didn’t.
 I didn’t shop for groceries (unless the cat was nearly out of food).
 I didn’t cook, but I’d eat food if it was there.
 I didn’t write after an initial stint of processing through blogging (read: unfiltered feelings dump).

 I dedicated my entire life to making others happy or proud.
 I’m not sure if anyone along the way made me their central focus to that extreme.
-And to be honest, I don’t know if anyone should or not.
-I’m a proponent of unselfish, unconditional love, but we are the only ones capable of leading our own lives to fulfillment.
+And to be honest, I don’t think anyone should.
+I’m a proponent of unselfish love, but we are the only ones capable of leading our own lives to fulfillment.